The nimbleMacros package has two goals:

 precision 0.1 for the slope coefficient.
 Note that these distribution

-; you can also supply them
+definitions are wrapped in quote; you can also supply them

 as strings.